 Interesting & Fun Facts About Cancun, Mexico

 Our family has been living in the Riviera Maya for the past 15 years, and we still learn something new and fun every day.
 We’ve compiled this list of all the most interesting & fun facts about Cancun, Mexico, and things to know before visiting the area.
-If you have any questions or want to learn more about the area, don’t hesitate to contact us.
-We’ll be more than happy to help you discover what lies beyond this little piece of paradise.

-Is Cancun Safe?
+Is Cancun Safe for Travelers?

 What does Cancun mean?